I have often heard people say “I support free speech but I do not support hate speech,” which on the face of it, sounds like a fair position to take.

 There are many other countries around the world proposing and passing laws on “hate speech,” and I bet the definition of hate speech will keep being expanded to include more and more things the people in power do not want you to say (or just to appease vote banks).

-The consequences won’t be your social media accounts being deleted and censored (which is already a horrible thing), the consequences would be that you have to go to court and spend a few nights in prison when you are found guilty of a “hate crime”.
+The consequences won’t be that your social media accounts get deleted and censored (which is already a horrible thing), the consequences would be that you have to go to court and spend a few nights in prison when you are found guilty of a “hate crime”.